Viwarrior/ai-prompt-catalog/README.md

 ## Usage

-### Accessing the Front-End
-- Navigate to **http://localhost:3000** in your browser to access the web interface.
-- Use the UI to create, search, and manage AI prompts.

 ### Accessing the REST API
 - Use tools like `curl`, Postman, or similar clients to interact with the backend services.